 It is important that your tattoo is not exposed to SUN, CHLORINE or WILDWATER until your tattoo is completely healed (preferably longer).

-Now that you’ve got an awesome, brand new tattoo, WHAT COMES NEXT?
-You might be surprised to know that aftercare is the most important part of getting a tattoo.
-Although a tattoo is just a cosmetic procedure, its effects go much deeper than your skin.
-For this reason, aftercare is essential not only for keeping your tattoo looking fabulous, but also for your overall health.
+Now that you’ve got a brand new tattoo, WHAT COMES NEXT?
+Proper aftercare is the MOST IMPORTANT step in the tattooing process.
+A dedicated aftercare regimen is not only essential for keeping your tattoo looking vibrant, but also helps to protect your overall health.
 Committing to your artists instructions will ensure that your tattoo looks fantastic for years to come.
-Follow this complete aftercare guide for a stunning, healthy tattoo.
+Follow this complete aftercare guide for a stunning, healthy tattoo...

 The First 2-3 Days of Caring for Your Fresh Tattoo